Abosmra/Crest-Companion-Tool/README.md

 - Make sure you have launched the tool, you could do it during the heist, but just make sure to launch it before to be safe in case you forget.

 - Now just simply play the heist like you normally do.
 Of course make sure you have tested the tool before you start your heist.
 You don't have to test it every single time you start a heist, if it works one time it should work just fine in the future unless you install antivirus software or do other changes.

+- When you toggle No Save with `F8` you should see a small HUD banner in the top-right of your screen indicating the state: `No Save ON` (green) when enabled and `No Save OFF` (red) when disabled.
+If you don't see the banner, ensure the tool's dependencies are installed and that overlays are not blocked by other software.

 - Whenever you reach the end of the heist, make sure you activate nosave with F8 at least 10-20 seconds before making it to the heist ending.